bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ### 48. Google Lighthouse

 Technically a part of Chrome Developer Tools, [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) deserves its own dedicated entry.
-It’s an open-source, automated tool for improving the quality of web pages.
+It's an open-source, automated tool for improving the quality of web pages.
 You can run it on any existing web page to audit overall performance, accessibility, best practices and SEO.

-While you can run it from the command line, or as a Node module, the visual interface within Chrome DevTools is useful for getting actionable insight into what’s working (and what is not working) about any given site.
+While you can run it from the command line, or as a Node module, the visual interface within Chrome DevTools is useful for getting actionable insight into what's working (and what is not working) about any given site.

 There are two new features that extend the functionality somewhat too.
 Stack Packs allow Lighthouse to detect what platform your site is built on and display more specific guidance based on your unique tools.

-**💡Pro Tip:** New Lighthouse plugins also allow you to use the data you’ve collected to create new audits and reports.
-Used in tandem with PageSpeed Insights, it’s a surefire way to make sure your website is in good shape.
+**💡Pro Tip:** New Lighthouse plugins also allow you to use the data you've collected to create new audits and reports.
+Used in tandem with PageSpeed Insights, it's a surefire way to make sure your website is in good shape.

 ### 49. A Second Monitor